Introducing pandas

 Key Points

-• pandas is a data analysis library that allows users to read, manipulate, and view tabular data using Python
+- pandas is a data analysis package that allows users to read, manipulate, and view tabular data using Python

-• Read a dataframe from CSV using the pd.read_csv() function
+- We can read a dataframe from CSV using the

-• Write a dataframe to CSV using the to_csv() method
+function and write a dataframe to CSV using theto_csv()